 activities, in conjunction with mastery of the cognitive knowledge and skills covered

-by the certification examination, provides the basis for the acquisition of the
+by the certification and registration examination, provides the basis for the acquisition of the

 full range of procedures typically required in a variety of settings.
 Demonstration